China took its spot on the medals board at the Sochi Olympics Thursday by winning two gold medals in speedskating.

-After six days of competition in Sochi, Norway leads in the overall medal count with 13, followed by the United States and the Netherlands with 12.
-Russia has 11, and Canada and Germany have 10 each.
+Through five of the six medal events Thursday, Norway leads in the overall medal count with 13, followed by the United States and the Netherlands with 12.
+Canada and Russia have 10.
+Germany has the most gold medals with six.

 There are 98 medal events at the Sochi Games, 12 more than in Vancouver in 2010.